BBC One’s 1970s-set crime drama The Serpent stars Tahar Rahim (The Looming Tower) in the role of French serial killer Charles Sobhraj.

 He added that conjuring up the image of an animal – appropriately, a cobra – helped him get into character.

 “I thought of an animal, and of course, ‘The Serpent’.
 But I had to pick [a species], and I thought of a cobra.
 The cobra is very still, and when he bites, boom.
 And there’s a kind of a charm around this cobra thing.
 And at some point, I just let my imagination and my guts lead me to something that I feel is kind of truth… You just go with the flow.”

 Charles Sobhraj was eventually captured in July 1976 in New Delhi, after an attempt to drug a group of French students went wrong, and he was overpowered by three of the students.

 He served his sentence in India from 1976 to 1997, before returning to France.
 However, during a trip to Nepal in 2003 he was arrested again, and given a life sentence for two murders committed in 1975.

 Sobhraj has given multiple interviews with journalists since 1976, but Tahar Rahim has said he dismissed the idea of meeting his real-life character in person.

 “It came up in my mind at some point, if I could meet him when I was preparing for the show,” he told journalists during a press Q&A. “And I thought about it, and at some point I thought, it’s not a good thing to meet someone like this, to give them some kind of importance.
 But I wanted to meet him for many reasons, you know, when you see a real-life character you can mimic him, but I wanted to see how he would try to con me.
 That’s the reason why I wanted to meet him.
 So I could tell him it’s never gonna happen.
 But we – it was just an idea.”

-The Serpent will begin on New Year’s Day, 1st January at 9pm on BBC One.
+The Serpent began on New Year’s Day, 1st January at 9pm on BBC One.
 You can buy On the Trail of the Serpent: The Life and Crimes of Charles Sobhraj on Amazon.